 A question often comes up when one wants to start boxing: What style of boxing should one practice?
-While some disciplines prove to be particularly physical, others will be more focused on the boxing ring technique.
+While some disciplines prove to be mainly physical, others will focus more on the boxing ring technique.

-Know that women can absolutely become true professionals in extreme sports, such as MMA, free fight or full contact.
+Know that women can become true professionals in extreme sports, such as MMA, free fight, or complete contact.
 Ronda Rousey is the perfect example, being considered the equivalent of Floyd Mayweather in the United States.
-Your choice should be intrinsically linked to your expectations of the sport.
+Therefore, your choice should be intrinsically linked to your expectations of the sport.

 Here are some of the boxing disciplines to practice: